HazyResearch/deepdive/doc/doc/basics/configuration.md

   - When no inference rules are active in the pipeline, DeepDive only execute the extractors, skipping the weight learning and inference steps.

-- `pipeline.run`: specify which pipeline to run, e.g.:

-    ```bash
-    pipeline.run : myPipeline
-    ```

-  Only a single pipeline can be specified.
-When the `pipeline.run` directive is not specified, DeepDive executes all extractors and inference rules.
+  － Only a single pipeline can be specified.
+When the `pipeline.run` directive is
+    not specified, DeepDive executes all extractors and inference rules.

 - `pipeline.relearn_from`: this directive takes as value a path to a previous execution of the application.
 It instructs DeepDives to **skip all